 Housing Demands Biggest Drop In 2 Years

-Housing Demand Sees The Biggest Drop In 2 Years
+Housing Demand Sees The Biggest Decline In 2 Years

 The U.S. housing market has been a puzzle these last few years.
 Many urban centers, particularly metropolitan areas on both the East and West Coast, have seen drastic demand increases and tight supply, leading to housing markets as overheated as the housing bubble that predated The Great Recession.